-Also, you can specify #pragma runlocal for a pattern rule.
-In this case, all jobs instantiated from that rule are marked run-local:
+You can specify #pragma runlocal for a pattern rule.
+In this case, all jobs instantiated from that rule are marked as run-local:

-You can cause all jobs after a certain point in the build to run locally by using #pragma runlocal sticky.
-This variant means all jobs that occur later in the serial order than the job specifically marked as "runlocal sticky" are run locally, as if "runlocal" were specified for all of them.
-This is not the same as "all jobs declared after this job in the makefile!"
-The order of job declaration in a makefile is not related to the serial order of those jobs, so the difference is significant.
+You can run jobs locally after a certain point in the build by using #pragma runlocal sticky.
+This variant specifies that all jobs later in the serial order than the job specifically marked with #pragma runlocal sticky should be run locally as if #pragma runlocal applied to all of them.
+This is not the same as "all jobs declared after this job in the makefile."
+The order of job declaration in a makefile is not related to the serial order of those jobs.